f20260173-crypto/Induction-task-/README.md

 The system uses the thresholds specified in the task:

 - Storm: light sensor reading below half
-- Charybdis: distance below 100 cm
+- Charybdis: distance below 100cm

----

-## Results

-The completed system demonstrates the required state transitions and uses the LCD, LED, buzzer, sensors, and push button according to their assigned functions.

-Screenshots of the Tinkercad wiring and working system are included in the repository.

----

-## Conclusion

-Task 2 was completed by first building the required circuit in Tinkercad and then programming the Arduino as a state machine.

-The system uses sensor inputs and the push button to determine the ship's current condition and provides appropriate outputs through the LCD, LED, and buzzer.